nemec/clipr/README.md

     deeply).
   * Multiple verb attributes may be registered for the same verb.
 These will act like aliases (`svn co` vs. `svn checkout`).
-  * PostParse methods will be executed in order from innermost to outermost, which means that whenever a PostParse method is executed, the configuration class *and* all its verbs will be fully initialized by that point.
+  * PostParse methods

 ##Post-Parse Triggers

 Using the PostParseAttribute you can mark parameterless methods to be automatically run once parsing is completed.
-At present, this is not a terribly useful feature but in the future these command classes will be able to be nested as sub-commands (think `svn checkout`).
-Each sub-command will then be able to trigger a different feature depending on which sub-command was provided.
+When PostParse methods are nested within Verbs, they will be executed in order from innermost class to outermost, which means that whenever a PostParse method is executed, the configuration class *and* all its verbs will be fully initialized by that point.

 ##Generated Help and Version Information